haroldmei/form-master-pro/README.md

 5. Click "Load unpacked" and select the extracted `browser-extension` folder
 6. Note the extension ID (visible on the extensions page)

-#### Companion App

-1. Download the companion app installer for your platform
-2. Run the installer and follow the on-screen instructions
-3. During first run, you'll be asked to enter your extension ID
-4. The app will automatically register itself with your browser

 ### Quick Start Tutorial